 The bok-choy framework uses Needle to provide the ability to capture portions of a rendered page in the browser and assert that the image captured matches that of a baseline.
+Needle is an optional dependency of bok-choy, which you can install via either of the following commands:

 The general methodology for creating a test with a screenshot assertion consists of the following steps.